-AUSTRALIA There are no restrictions on the insurer as regards appointing its staff or management to join the insurtech start-up's board of directors or management team. ) CHINA There are no restrictions on insurance companies in respect of appointing its own staff or management to join the board of directors or management team of its invested companies.
-On the contrary, CBIRC expects insurance companies making equity investment in other companies to have the ability to appoint its own staff or management to the invested companies' board of directors or management team.
+08 Are there any restrictions on the insurer in terms of appointing its own staff or management to join the insurtech start-up's board of directors or management team?

+CHINA There are no restrictions on insurance companies in respect of appointing its own staff or management to join the board of directors or management team of its invested companies.
+On the contrary, the regulator requires that for major equity investments, the insurers shall be able to control the enterprise invested by appointing directors, supervisors, management or candidates for key positions.
 HONG KONG Generally, there are no statutory restrictions, subject to any consideration on potential conflict of interest, and provided that it will not affect the fitness and propriety of the relevant management staff.
 INDONESIA For expatriates, a work permit is required for a specific job in a specific company.
-For board members, there are limitations on the number of board positions that can be held (generally speaking, a director can only be a commissioner of an insurance company in another insurance business line or a commissioner in a subsidiary and a commissioner as a commissioner in one other company).
+For board members, there are limitations on the number of board positions that can be held (generally, a director can only be a commissioner of an insurance company in another insurance business line or a commissioner in a subsidiary and a commissioner as a commissioner in one other company).
 Other employees are not so restricted.
-JAPAN Directors of insurance companies (in the case of companies with a committee governance structure under the Companies Act, executive officers) who work on a regular basis cannot work for other companies on a regular basis unless the FSA approves. ( MALAYSIA There are generally no restrictions on the insurer in terms of appointing its own staff or management to join the insurtech start-up's board or management team, save for the appointment of the insurer's CEO to the insurtech start-up.
+JAPAN Directors of insurance companies (in the case of companies with a committee governance structure under the Companies Act, executive officers) who work on a regular basis cannot work for other companies on a regular basis unless the FSA approves.
+MALAYSIA There are generally no restrictions on the insurer in terms of appointing its own staff or management to join the insurtech start-up's board or management team, save for the appointment of the insurer's CEO to the insurtech start-up.
 An insurer's CEO is required to devote their entire professional time to the service of the insurer.
 PHILIPPINES There is none.
-Generally, however, directors should avoid situations that would give rise to a conflict of interest. ¢ SINGAPORE No, there are no regulatory prohibitions on appointing the insurer's own staff or management to join the insurtech start-up's board of directors or management team.
+Generally, however, directors should avoid situations that would give rise to a conflict of interest.
+SINGAPORE No, there are no regulatory prohibitions on appointing the insurer's own staff or management to join the insurtech start-up's board of directors or management team.
 This is subject to two additional considerations.
 First, issues relating to conflict of interest should be considered.
-The insurer's own staff or management acting as the insurtech start-up's director or management would owe fiduciary duties to the insurtech start-up (e.g., to act in the best interests of the company), and cannot place the interests of the principal (i.e., the insurer) before that of the insurtech start-up.
+The insurer's own staff or management acting as the insurtech start-up's director or management would owe fiduciary duties to the insurtech start-up (e.g., to act in the best interests of the company) and cannot place the interests of the principal (i.e., the insurer) before that of the insurtech start-up.
+Directors facing conflicts of interest should recused themselves from discussions and decisions involving the issues of conflict.
 Second, such persons must continue to meet any fit and proper requirements that may apply to them.
 The fit and proper criteria include: (i) honesty, integrity and reputation; (ii) competence and capability; and (iii) financial soundness.
 Where the insurtech start-up carries out any activities regulated by the MAS, further considerations may apply to the insurtech's appointment of its board of directors or management team.
+TAIWAN If this insurtech start-up falls within the scope of the insurance-related enterprise, there are no statutory restrictions, subject to no conflict of interest and no violation of the insurer's internal control policies and procedures.

-Are there any restrictions on the insurer in terms of appointing its own staff or management to join the insurtech start-up's board of directors or management team?
+08 Are there any restrictions on the insurer in terms of appointing its own staff or management to join the insurtech start-up's board of directors or management team?